 - Nephi has his own problem, namely, that God told him to kill Laban and he did so.
 The differences between Nephi and Abraham in context, purpose, narrative (i.e. an oral tradition written down much much later, vs. a 1st person account written some years later by the actor in question) are significant, and a moral challenge in some sense.
 Why did Nephi include it in his narrative?
 See in particular here, here, and here for some ideas.

 - Genesis 15 incorporates a ritual to ratify the covenant God makes towards Abraham.
-Note that it is God who is signing the contract here, as it were, not Abraham.
+Note that it is God who is “signing the contract” here, not Abraham.
 As I’ve mentioned elsewhere, covenants were usually ratified with a ritual, most often with the slaughter of an animal.
 That animal represented the death of the person who would violate the covenant, and the animal’s blood was known as the “blood of the covenant.”
 Again, see my essay on temple covenants and background.
 Also note, the animals slaughtered here are in two parallel lines, not one long line.
-(I saw a particularly terrible exposition of this once, that involved drawing a menorah.
-It had nothing to do with the chapter, but the LDS instructor’s (poor) use of Hebrew and menorah were razzle-dazzle enough that no one noticed it made no sense at all.)
+I saw a particularly terrible exposition of this once, that involved drawing a menorah.
+It had nothing to do with the chapter, but the LDS instructor’s (terrible) use of Hebrew and menorah were razzle-dazzle enough that no one noticed it made no sense at all.)
+To restate all this,